 So the problem with the 90-grade power put on Vlad, however tongue-in-cheek the scout might have been, is that it suggests a new echelon of skill, and the expectation it can be reached.
 While a power grade that is four standard deviations from the norm doesn’t automatically equate to the player’s home run totals deviating that much, it’s nevertheless interesting to approach it this way.
 If we look at the work Bill Felber did (reprinted by John Thorn here) three years ago, we find that no player since 1900 had a home run total more than 4 standard deviations from the mean.

 Measured by standard deviation, Babe Ruth’s best season was 1920 when he hit 54 homers.
 But even that total only separated him by 3.72 standard deviations from the league’s 17 top home run hitters.
 Although Bonds hit 73 home runs in 2001, he stood only 3.17 standard deviations above the average for the NL’s top 29 home run hitters that season.

-As of the time of that writing (2015), the largest standard deviation from the norm in the modern era was 3.76, belonging to Jose Canseco‘s 1988 season.
-And since 1900 these were the only players to reach three and a half standard deviations from the norm.
+As of the time of that writing (2015), the largest standard deviation in the modern era was 3.76, belonging to Jose Canseco‘s 1988 season.
+And since 1900 these were the only players to reach three and a half standard deviations from the mean.

 It doesn’t look like any player will come close to making that list this year either, as the top 21 players are all within 12 home runs of each other.
 Power has become more ubiquitous in today’s game than ever before.
 Swing changes are being made throughout the major and minor leagues to generate loft and tap into previously unseen pop.
 It’s not impossible of course, but the chances that one player can separate himself so significantly are slim.